mtliendo/hashnode-articles/clff65i5w000809mkeidx6zfa.md

 	functionName: `${context.appName}-${context.environment}-addUserFunc`,
 	runtime: Runtime.NODEJS_16_X,
 	handler: 'handler',
-	entry: path.join(__dirname, `/../src/my-lambda/main.ts`),
+	entry: path.join(__dirname, `./functions/addUser/main.ts`),

 })
 //...creation of db
 ```

-By defining the function here, if there is ever another service that needs to add a user to our table, we can simply pass this function as a prop and update the functions `event` type accordingly.
+By defining the function here, if there is ever another service that needs to add a user to our table, we can simply pass this function as a prop and update the function's `event` type accordingly.

 It's worth noting that the Lambda construct has two different L2 constructs.
 A [generic construct](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda-readme.html) that allows for code to be written in many different languages, and [this `NodejsFunction` construct](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_lambda_nodejs-readme.html) that only works with JavaScript and TypeScript files, but handles the bundling and transpiling with `esbuild` for us.